Erkesto/practice/Notes/code_review_tips.md

 ### Important actions should be logged

 Logging helps give metrics about performance and insight into user behavior.
-Not every action needs to be logged, but decide with your team what makes sense to keep track of for data analytics.
+Not every action needs to be logged but decide with your team what makes sense to keep track of for data analytics.
 And be sure that no personally identifiable information is exposed!